 The Rigging Gear Inspector Level III Course is designed for those who have attained a Level II Rigging Gear Inspector Qualification from ITI.
 The course covers product application and troubleshooting, field analysis, field inspection processes, fabrication and quality control, wear and abuse prevention, and problem-solving techniques for wire rope, wire rope slings, synthetic web and round slings, chain slings, rigging hardware and below-the-hook lifting devices.

-A written exam will determine participants' knowledge of manufacturing and fabrication techniques, ability to troubleshoot and and confirm comprehension of how the regulations and standards are practically applied to daily crane and rigging activities.
+A written exam will determine participants' knowledge of manufacturing and fabrication techniques, ability to troubleshoot and confirm comprehension of how the regulations and standards are practically applied to daily crane and rigging activities.
 A five-year Level II Qualification is issued to participants who successfully pass the exam.